powsybl/pypowsybl/docs/user_guide/opf.rst

 You can use the module :mod:`pypowsybl.opf` to run optimal power flow calculations.

-Optimal Power Flow (OPF) adds optimization to a standard load-flow calculation.
-A standard load flow computes branch flows and bus voltages from specified set points, such as generator active power and voltage targets.
-OPF searches for the best operating point for a given objective, while satisfying the power-flow equations and operational constraints modeled by the OPF implementation.
+A standard load flow solves for branch flows and bus voltages from specified set points, such as generator active power and voltage targets.
+Optimal Power Flow (OPF) searches for the best operating point for a given objective, while satisfying the power-flow equations and operational constraints modeled by the OPF implementation.

+In AC/DC mode, OPF solves a coupled model with AC buses, detailed DC nodes and lines, and voltage source converters (VSCs) linking the AC and DC sides.

 Running an OPF
 --------------

-Start by importing the module:
+Start by importing the network and OPF modules:

 .. code-block:: python

     import pypowsybl.network as n
     import pypowsybl.opf as opf

-Then create a network, configure the OPF parameters, and run the calculation:
+Create a network, select an OPF mode, and run the calculation:

 .. code-block:: python